 Lynden locations have been retrofitted, redesigned and, in some cases, relocated for energy efficiency, to shorten travel distances and maximize loading schedules.

 We promote recycling and a ‘think before you print’ paper policy to reduce paper and ink use at all locations.
-Using low-energy fluorescent lights, rechargeable batteries, and disposing of electronic waste responsibly are just some of the ways Lynden is putting policy into action.
+Using low-energy LED lights, rechargeable batteries, and disposing of electronic waste responsibly are just some of the ways Lynden is putting policy into action.
 We make the environment a priority by encouraging and actively supporting employees in their daily efforts to work clean and green.
 We even have a Green Tip column in our employee newsletter and an annual Green and Fit contest to encourage employees to walk, bike, or use mass transit for commuting to work.

 Each day, whether on land, sea or in the air, Lynden employees consider the long-term and overall impact of our choices on the world around us.
 Our ultimate goal is be good stewards of the earth by leaving the smallest footprint possible while serving our customers.